-MHA will automatically approve two 30-day extensions upon written request from the family, providing the request is submitted 5-days prior to the expiration date of the voucher.
+MHA will automatically approve one 30-day extension upon written request from the family, provided the request is submitted 5-days prior to the expiration date of the voucher.

 MHA will approve additional extensions only in the following circumstances:

 It is necessary as a reasonable accommodation for a person with disabilities.